- Serves 4

-This is a quick (almost) pantry meal, that incorporates the gorgeous greens from radishes, baby turnips, beets, or whatever fairly tender greens you may have in your fridge or garden.
+This is a quick (almost) pantry meal that incorporates the gorgeous greens from radishes, baby turnips, beets, or whatever fairly tender greens you may have in your fridge or garden.
 It's essentially a version of Cacio e Pepe with a nice little nutritional boost.
 I like how the peppery greens complement the black pepper in the pasta.
 It's a great way to “rescue” some food that may otherwise end up in the compost pile or trash.
-It's also perfect as a mid-week meal because it can be done in about 30 minutes. —hardlikearmour
+It's also perfect for a mid-week meal because it can be done in about 30 minutes. —hardlikearmour

-bunches radish or baby turnip greens, or really whatever tender greens you've got
+bunches radish or baby turnip greens (or really whatever tender greens you've got)

-- Clean the radish or other greens.
-If there are any tough stems cut them away.
+- Clean the radish greens (or other greens).
+If there are any tough stems, cut them away.
 Very roughly chop the greens, then place them in a large strainer.
 Set the strainer in the sink in preparation for draining the pasta.

 - Grate both cheeses on the fine holes of a box grater.
-Grind 3 teaspoons of black pepper, semi-coarse in texture.
+If you haven't already done so, grind 3 teaspoons of black pepper, semi-coarse in texture.
 Set aside.

-- Replace the pot on the burner over medium-high, and once any residual water has evaporated add the olive oil.
+- Replace the pot on the burner over medium-high heat, and once any residual water has evaporated, add the olive oil.
 Give the noodles and greens a good shake, then transfer them back into the pot.
 (The greens will likely stick in the strainer, just use a fork or spoon to scrape them into the pot.)
-Add about ½ cup of the reserved pasta water to the pot.
-Stir the pasta and greens continuously for 3 to 4 minutes, with a wooden spoon to scrape up any sticky bits and break up large clumps of greens.
+Add about 1/2 cup of the reserved pasta water to the pot.
+Stir the pasta and greens continuously for 3 to 4 minutes with a wooden spoon to scrape up any sticky bits and break up large clumps of greens.
 Add more pasta water as needed to prevent excessive sticking.
 The noodles will start to break up a bit when they are ready.
-At this point stir in the arugula or spinach, just until it's wilted.
+At this point, stir in the arugula or spinach, just until it's wilted.

 - Remove from heat and add the cheeses, butter, and 2 teaspoons black pepper.
 Stir to combine thoroughly, adding pasta water as needed to loosen the mixture.
 Taste and add more black pepper if desired.